-Well look no further because we have 5 super helpful videos that will teach you how to exercise all the different joints and muscles in your legs.
+Well look no further because we have 5 super helpful videos that will improve range of motion and stengthen your legs!

 Why should you exercise your legs after spinal cord injury?
-A result of spinal cord injury is limited physical activity and when you don’t move regularly, your joints tighten up.
+After spinal cord injury, many patients tend to drastically reduce physical activity.
+When you don’t move regularly, circulation decreases and your joints tighten up.

 Why Range of Motion Exercises Are Ideal

-These are exercises that ensure that you’re moving your joints to their full capacity, keeping them limber and preventing spasticity.
+Range of motion leg exercises ensure that you’re moving your joints to their full capacity, which keeps them limber and prevents spasticity.

 The best thing about range of motion exercises is that they’re low impact and can be practiced regardless of how much control you have over your legs.